xxroot/recovery-ci-builder/README.md

 # 🦊 OrangeFox Recovery CI
 A Free CI to Build OrangeFox Recovery

+Branch
+1. This ci has 2 branch, Choose twrp-builder / OrangeFox builder branch
+2. For twrp builder you can use it for building any recovery just change what need to change

 ## How to Use?
 ### - Fork and Build